lonnysgit/transitionopstoolkit/README.md

 * Documentation; and,
 * Review process for contributions.
 ## ITIL Knowledge Management
 **Objective:** ITIL Knowledge Management aims to gather, analyze, store and share knowledge and information within an organization.
-The primary purpose of this ITIL process is to improve efficiency by reducing the need to rediscover knowledge.
+The primary purpose of this ITIL process is to improve efficiency by reducing the need to rediscover knowledge;

-**Part of:** Service Transition
+**Part of:** Service Transition; and,

 **Process Owner:** Knowledge Manager
 Source: ITIL® Process Map & ITIL® Wiki.
-Content used under  [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Germany License](https://creativecommons.org/licenses/by-nc-sa/3.0/de/deed.en)
+Content used under  [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Germany License](https://creativecommons.org/licenses/by-nc-sa/3.0/de/deed.en).